Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 No, rings made of pure platinum aren’t magnetic.
 They’re paramagnetic.

 For example, see below an example of a Redditor who claims they bought a platinum bracelet made of a mixture of pure platinum and pure authentic gold.
+Neither platinum nor gold are ferromagnetic so the bracelet should be 100% unresponsive to magnets.

-And yet, this person says the platinum part of their bracelet responds to a magnet and that she can pick up the entire bracelet with a single magnet.
+And yet, this person says the platinum part of their bracelet responds to a magnet and she can pick up the entire bracelet with a single magnet.

-Obviously, her “pure platinum” bracelet is only platinum-coated and the base metal is reactive to magnets.
+Obviously, her “pure platinum” bracelet is platinum-coated and the base metal is reactive to magnets.
+Or the platinum portion of her bracelet is made of fake platinum.

 Fake platinum is rampant on the market, but knowing genuine platinum doesn’t magnetize gives you an edge.
 I already described how to test platinum at home with magnets so I won’t repeat myself here.